 If you have a large amount of plaque build-up, your doctor may recommend surgery to open up narrowed arteries.
 At MU Health Care Heart and Vascular Center, our experienced vascular surgeons perform the latest procedures in leading-edge hybrid operating rooms.
 These rooms combine the technology of a cardiac catheterization lab and an operating room so that vascular surgeons, interventional cardiologists and cardiothoracic surgeons can all perform advanced procedures in the same room.

-After vascular surgery, you will have better blood flow through your carotid arteries and a lower chance of stroke.
+After carotid artery surgery, you will have better blood flow through your carotid arteries and a lower chance of stroke.
 Generally, recovery takes only a few days before you can return to your normal activities.

 Related Conditions & Treatments